AcitcratnaAhtraga/IQScreenr/README.md

 - It may not accurately reflect actual IQ
 - Scores are relative to other tweets, not absolute measurements

-### Performance Issues

-- The extension processes tweets as they appear
-- If you notice slowdowns, try disabling "Show Linguistic Breakdown"
-- The extension uses debouncing to limit processing frequency

 ## License

 This extension is provided as-is for educational and demonstration purposes.